|The Directors are pleased to present their Report on the business and

 Balance Sheet date.

-vacancy caused by resignation of Mr. Dheeraj G. Hinduja.
-The Board
+vacancy caused by the resignation of Mr. Dheeraj G. Hinduja and

 Directors' Responsibility Statement

-based on the information and documents made available to them, confirm
+Directors, based on the information and documents made available to

-i) in the preparation of Annual Accounts for the year ending March 31,
+i) in the preparation of Annual Accounts for the year ended March 31,

 no material departures in the adoption and application of the

 ii) they have selected such accounting policies and applied them